 “I am feeling bad because …”

-6. Make the angry child draw his feeling
+6. let the angry child draw how he feels

-7. Develop the child’s imagination through “Tell The Story” by SOS Teachers
+7. Develop the child’s imagination through “short stories”

 Sometimes you may use all the steps above without any improvement.

-This funny method helps the child to expand the dimensions of his imagination by making him a part of the story; He is required to give the general idea of the story and give a piece of advice.
+This funny method helps the child to expand the dimensions of his imagination by making him a part of the story; He is required to give a general idea and give a piece of advice.
 The more your child grows up, the better this story could have a developed resume.
-In this way, you will evaluate your child/student progressively and he will acquire the necessary narration skills at an early age.
+In this way, you will evaluate your child/student progressively, and he will acquire the necessary narration skills at an early age.

 Recommended: 6 Reasons and Solutions of Head Banging in Autism

-This was all about the 7 Ways to Deal with Temper Tantrums in Toddlers in the Classroom.
+These were all about the 7 Ways to Deal with Temper Tantrums in Toddlers in the Classroom.
 So, are you a preschool teacher?
 What are the first steps you can take to help a child with a tantrum?
 Let’s exchange ideas in the comments section below.
-Don’t keep this to yourself – Share it 🙂
+Sharing is caring.